rdmpage/zoom-tree/README.md

 ## Draw

-View state is ordered list of nodes and pen/closed state, draw that
+View state is ordered list of nodes and open/closed state, draw that
 - to do: think about maintaining relative position in a scrolled view

 ## Current view

-Current view is current tree, pq, and history(?)
+Current view is current tree, priority queue, and history(?)

 ## History